-They were ready to attack anyone who managed to get past the spearheads of the spearmen.
-If any knights were thrown from their horses, they were on hand to dart out to stab and gore into gaps in armour.
-If a knight was dismounted, they would be dragged back into the schiltron and held for a hefty ransom.
+They were ready to attack anyone who managed to get past the spearheads of the other spearmen.
+If any knights were thrown from their horses, they were on hand to dart out and stab into gaps in armour.
+If a knight was dismounted, they would be dragged back into the schiltron and might held for a hefty ransom.

-On 24 June, Bruce ordered that no mercy be shown in battle until victory was clear.
-Even the Earl of Gloucester was dispatched by the Scots infantry.
+On 24 June, Bruce ordered that no prisoners should be taken in battle until victory was clear, a common battlefield order in the fourteenth-century.
+Even the rich and influential Earl of Gloucester was dispatched by the Scottish infantry.

-Many of these fighting men would have come from the western island of Islay, following their leader Angus Óg MacDonald, in support of Bruce.
-They would have worn the most basic armour for protection, but proved an effective and lethal part of Bruce’s infantry.
+Many of the Scottish infantry would have come from the western island of Islay, following their leader Angus Óg MacDonald, in support of Bruce.
+They proved an effective and lethal part of Bruce’s infantry.